Following AWS, Google Compute Engine also moves to per-second billing

 So far, Microsoft hasn’t made a similar move.
 “With Azure Container Instances we’ve actually led the way for per-second billing, with a service that spins up in seconds and spins down in seconds, we realized it was incredibly critical to give customers this granularity in costs,” Corey Sanders, Microsoft’s head of product for Azure Compute, told me at the Microsoft Ignite conference when I asked him about his company’s plans.
 “I’m excited to see other clouds follow suit and offer customers the best flexibility for their pricing.”

 As for regular virtual machines, Sanders stayed on message and noted that Microsoft wanted to focus on containers because it’s there that per-second billing makes the most sense.
 “We’re always looking to improve billing constructs across our platform and to make it easier and more agile for our customers to use,” he said.
-I’d be very surprised if Microsoft didn’t make a move to also check the per-second billing checkbox in the near future, though.Featured Image: Bloomberg/Getty Images
+I’d be very surprised if Microsoft didn’t make a move to also check the per-second billing checkbox in the near future, though.Featured Image: David Paul Morris/Bloomberg via Getty Images

 0